-The Board of Directors (the "Board") of Ryan Specialty Holdings, Inc. is soliciting your proxy to vote at our 2023 Annual Meeting of Stockholders to be held on May 1, 2023, at 12:00 p.m.
+The Board of Directors (the "Board") of Ryan Specialty Holdings, Inc. is soliciting your proxy to vote at our 2024 Annual Meeting of Stockholders to be held on April 30, 2024, at 12:00 p.m.
 Eastern Time in a virtual-only meeting online at www.proxydocs.com/RYAN, and any adjournment or postponement of that meeting (the "Annual Meeting").
-This Proxy Statement is dated as of March 20, 2023.
+This Proxy Statement is dated as of March 19, 2024.
 As used in this Proxy Statement henceforward, unless otherwise stated or the context clearly indicates otherwise, the terms the "Company," the "Registrant," "Ryan Specialty," "we," "us," and "our" refer to Ryan Specialty Holdings, Inc., a Delaware corporation.

 In addition to solicitations by mail, our directors, officers, and regular employees, without additional remuneration, may solicit proxies by telephone, e-mail, and personal interviews.
 All costs of solicitation of proxies will be borne by us.
-Brokers, custodians, and fiduciaries will be requested to forward proxy soliciting material to the owners of stock held in their names as of the Record Date, and we will reimburse them for their reasonable out-of-pocket expenses incurred in connection with the distribution of proxy materials.
+Brokers, custodians, and fiduciaries will be requested to forward proxy soliciting material to the owners of stock held in their names as of the March 11, 2024 (the "Record Date"), and we will reimburse them for their reasonable out-of-pocket expenses incurred in connection with the distribution of proxy materials.

 We have elected to provide access to our proxy materials on the Internet.
-Accordingly, we are sending a Notice of Internet Availability of Proxy Materials to our stockholders of record as of March 10, 2023 (the "Record Date"), while brokers and other nominees who hold shares on behalf of beneficial owners will be sending their own similar notice.
+Accordingly, we are sending a Notice of Internet Availability of Proxy Materials to our stockholders of record as of Record Date, while brokers and other nominees who hold shares on behalf of beneficial owners will be sending their own similar notice.
 All stockholders will have the ability to access the proxy materials on the website referred to in the Notice of Internet Availability of Materials or to request a printed set of the proxy materials.
-Instructions on how to request a printed copy by mail or e-mail may be found in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials and on the website referred to in the No
+Instructions on how to request a printed copy by mail or e-mail may be found in the Notice of Internet Availability of Materials and on the website referred to in the Notice of Internet Availability of Materials, including an option to request paper copies, at no cost, on an ongoing basis.
+We are making this Proxy Statement available on the Internet on or about March 19, 2024, and are mailing the Notice of Internet Availability of Materials to all stockholders entitled to vote at the Annual Meeting on or about March 19, 2024.
+We intend to mail or e-mail this Proxy Statement, together with a Proxy Card, to those stockholders entitled to vote at the Annual Meeting who have properly requested copies of such materials by mail or e-mail, within three business days of such request.

-The Company has two classes of voting securities, Class A common stock, \$0.001 par value per share ("Class A common stock"), and Class B common stock, \$0.001 par value per share ("Class A common stock," and, collectively, the "common stock").
+The Company has two classes of voting securities, Class A common stock, \$0.001 par value per share ("Class A common stock"), and Class B common stock, \$0.001 par value per share ("Class B common stock," and, collectively with the Class A common stock the "common stock").
 Holders of Class A common stock are entitled to one vote per share on all matters submitted to a vote of the Company's stockholders and the holders of Class B common stock are entitled to ten votes per share on all matters submitted to a vote of the Company's stockholders.
-As of the Record Date, there were 259,655,568 shares of common stock outstanding consisting of 113,233,651 shares of Class A common stock and 146,421,917 shares of Class B common stock.
+As of the Record Date, there were 260,223,699 shares of common stock outstanding consisting of 118,702,112 shares of Class A common stock and 141,521,587 shares of Class B common stock.
 We need the holders of a majority in voting power of the shares of common stock issued and outstanding and entitled to vote, present virtually or represented by proxy, to hold the Annual Meeting.